foobnix/LibreraReader/docs/wiki/faq/bookmarks-extended-panel/index.md

 You can use quick actions to add or remove bookmarks in the extended bookmarks bar (Ribbon bookmarks):

 * Long tap on the bookmark icon in the upper right corner-adds a quick bookmark
-* A long tap on the name of the bookmark, in the extended bookmarks bar, will prompt you to delete it.
+* A long tap on the name of the bookmark, in the extended bookmarks bar (Ribbon bookmarks), will prompt you to delete it.